missionpinball/mpf-docs/docs/config/instructions/tags.md

 device where balls can come to rest when a game is not in play.
 And the 'trough' tag to help MPF denote that this is a ball trough and not some other style of captive device like a saucer.

+## Using `*` for a catch all

+Added in MPF 0.56.1

+Any time you're specifying tags in MPF, you can use the `*` character as the tag name to return all the devices of that type.
+In other words, the `*` is not a valid tag name, but when you're doing something based on tags, you can use it to get a list of all devices.